JohnMcLear/ep_copy_paste_images/README.md

  - [x] Fix mobile issue where mouseout never fires so resize is always shown
  --- Should be a relatively easy fix but will require handling aceEditEvent events
  - [x] Show span as active on click of "control" element
- - [x] Fix issue with Firefox not being able to drag up the pad due to race cond

  - [ ] Fix issue when a user selects content then hits paste (it currently throws up an error and breaks editing)
  --- Creating a new line "might" fix this but other than that I don't have any other ideas other than inserting a special character